 Liposuction, because it is a relatively safe and effective body re-shaping procedure, is becoming increasingly popular.
 As a result, more and more doctors are entering the field with the result that operating standards, doctor-training and doctor-experience vary so much that patient outcomes can also vary considerably.

-Therefore, it is important that all patients considering liposuction know what to look for when choosing a Liposuction Surgeon.
+Therefore, whether you’re considering Vaser or Traditional Tumescent Liposuction, it’s important all patients know what to look for when choosing a Liposuction Surgeon.

 Start by seeking straightforward answers to the following questions